-Spoon the coffee mixture into a small jar and top with jojoba oil.
-Stir and set aside to steep for 1-2 days.
+Spoon the coffee mixture into a small jar, and top it with jojoba oil.
+Stir and set aside to steep for 1–2 days.
 If the oil isn’t dark enough, pour it into a small saucepan and gently simmer for about 5 minutes to extract more color from the grounds.

 If there are still some large chunks of coffee, strain out the coffee grounds using a fine mesh strainer.
 Personally, I prefer to leave the coffee in because I find that it gives the oil more color.
 It’s up to you.